cc-api/linux/svosdoc/template.md

 # Change Log
 YYYY-MM-DD: Initial Changes (we always want this to know how old this is)

-YYYY-MM-DD: Something that was done worth noting.
+YYYY-MM-DD: Something new that was done worth noting.

 # Responsible Contacts
+For this section, imagine who would be mad if the change was arbitrarily reverted without notifying anybody.
+Then list people who should be included.

 * Developers
    * First Last <first.last@intel.com>
 * Maintainers, including anybody involved in SVOS core team.